frederic-perez/AmE-dictionary/data/idioms.md

 __a looker__ A particularly attractive person or thing. _I know I’ve never been much of a looker, but I try to make up for it with a confident, outgoing personality._
 __a losing game__ A failing or hopeless effort; a situation or activity that is ultimately futile or cannot be won.
 (Most often used in the phrase “play a losing game.”) _You’re playing a losing game if you think you can convince Sarah to go to college._
 __a lot on (one’s) plate__ :two: A lot to do. _I just have a lot on my plate right now while I’m finishing up my degree and doing this huge project for work._
+__a made guy__ In the context of James Ellroy’s novels, “a made guy” likely refers to a member of the Mafia who has been fully initiated into the organization.
+This term is synonymous with “a made man,” which means a person who has been inducted into the Mafia and has taken the oath of omertà, the Mafia code of silence and code of honor.
+A made guy is a fully initiated member of the Mafia family, holding the rank of soldier and having the potential to rise through the ranks.
 __a man of his word__ _He is a man of his word._
 __a man/woman on a mission__ A person who is fiercely determined to do or get what they want. _Janet stormed into work like a woman on a mission, heading straight into her boss’s office to demand a raise in her salary._
 __a match made in hell__ An extremely ill-suited pairing of people or things; a match that will result in a particularly negative or disastrous outcome.
 (A play on the more common phrase “a match made in heaven,” meaning the opposite.) _I can’t understand how John and Samantha are still together—they seem like a match made in in hell to me!_